magnolia-community/react-area51-alpha/README.md

 `npm run build`

-# How to Use Area51 in your React project (Eventually!)
+# How to Use Area51 in your React project (When we're out of Alpha! :telescope:)

-*Note: this is how it will work once we leave Alpha.
-For now both libraries and the demo are in this one project to facilitate experimentation and development.*
+**Note: this is how it will work once we leave Alpha.
+For now both libraries and the demo are in this one project to facilitate experimentation and development.**

 Find the Area51 library for your CMS or editor.
 (If one does not exist you will need to create one.)
 Setup